qinnuoli/Pitt-CS1675-Collaboration/README.md

 Emma: Created project repo, uploaded the R markdown file with a bit of prep work.

+Apr 20

+Emma: Refactored and completed Part 1 of exploratory data analysis.

 ### Notes & Communication

 Apr 6th